rrocharoberto/fields-data/README.md

 	6.2) Only "main" data will be mapped to receive data from OpenWeather Agro Monitoring API.

-	6.3) appid for polygon API is stored in application.properties file.
+	6.3) appid for polygon API not is stored in application.properties file anymore.
+It is a command line parameter now.

 	6.4) Using the fieldId as name of polygon (in PolygonDataRequest).